Water and sanitation

 We can prevent this together by improving access to clean drinking water and basic sanitation for children and their families.
 This is especially important during conflicts or disasters, or among poor and marginalized communities, where access can be difficult or compromised.

 UNICEF works with partners in government, with NGOs, other UN agencies and the private sector in more than 100 countries to make safe water and sanitation more widely accessible for every child.
-In 2018, UNICEF spent $117.3 million to deliver solutions for water, sanitation and hygiene (WASH).

 We also work with partners and industry to support the development of local markets that can service needs in the long term.
 Ultimately, healthy, vibrant and sustainable local markets are key to enabling access to safe water, adequate and equitable sanitation and hygiene for every child.